-- A. Concerns the safety, health or well being of a horse and/or rider; - B. Materially benefits PHBA's programs or its financial stability, or; - C. Involves other compelling circumstances.
+B. Materially benefits PHBA's programs or its financial stability, or;

 Section 6.
 By-law Changes at PHBA National Convention Only.
 By-Law change proposals may be acted upon at the PHBA National Convention.

 Section 7.
 Amending PHBA By-laws must comply with federal and Oklahoma State laws in order to be included in the PHBA handbook.